Harunobu Madarame almost lost his t-shirt

 Louche anything-that-moves Saki and Kou, SassXMada with Ogiue steaming as she winds her fancies about her.

 I also await the translation of the long-suppressed “The Return of the Otaku”.
-I think it at least had some Aliens, Time Travellers and Espers tomfoolery in it.
+I think it at least had some Aliens, Time Travelers and Espers tomfoolery in it.

 This is preposterous!
 Kio Shimoku has written better Genshiken fanfiction than his fans.
 Genshiken is all about fannish production, one would think that more than a few of its followers would get in the mood and start drawing and scribbling.
 A few do but want moar!